mharris382/mharris382.github.io/_projects/test_project.md

 ---
-layout: project-layout
+layout: single
-thumbnail: placeholder.png
-date-start: Jan 2021
-date-end: May 2023
-title: Test Project
-language: c#
-roles: project manager, programmer, game designer
-engine: unreal
 ---

-This is just some random placeholder text in the project file.

-This is the rest...hopefully.
-Shouldn't be in the excerpt.
+# Test Project

+Here it is!
+A test project for the Minimal Mistakes theme.
+Whoop de doo.